“Focus on a physical object you know is real.”

 “If that’s what you think is right.”
 Talib nodded, smiling genially.
 “Whatever you do, partner, I’ll be on the ride with you.”

 If Talib agreed to it, then it had to be the right path.
 Talib was ‘good’ when it came to these things.
 And they were partners.
-Right.
+Yes.
 But how would they achieve their goals?

 “I’ve got you there, partner.”
 Talib pulled out his knife pen conductor from his pocket and twirled it.
 “Gamma, Beta, and Tau actually abducted someone I was looking into.
-Dämon Forstchritt.
+Dämon Fortschritt.
 They’re quite a smart bunch so they’ve been trying to hide from my view for the most part.
 But I actually gifted Dämon with a pair of earrings that I turned into my mediums much earlier.
 Bright woman swallowed them as soon as they caught her, so I found them and put another medium on them.
 We can track them that way.”

 Yes.
 Talib was reliable.
 Talib made sense.